TICKS AT THE BEACH

 • Blacklegged ticks (Lyme, Babesia, Anaplasma, Powassan)

-• Lone Star ticks (Ehrlichiosis, alpha-gal)
+• Lone Star ticks (Ehrlichiosis, alpha-gal, STARI)

 • American dog ticks (Rocky Mountain spotted fever)

-• Asian longhorned ticks (emerging pathogens)
+• Asian longhorned ticks (emerging pathogens under study)

 The Asian Longhorned Tick: A Growing Concern

-It has been linked to:
+It has been associated with:

 • Ehrlichiosis